cyberbotics/webots-doc/guide/web-streaming.md

 The sample Javascript we provide to communicate with Webots supports advanced features that are not available during the basic broadcast streaming.
 This includes controlling the execution of the simulation, modifying the Python robot controller program and displaying the robot windows.
 All these functionalities are enabled when starting the streaming using the `simulation_server.py` and `session_server.py` script located at `WEBOTS_HOME/resources/web/server`.
-These scripts run a complete simulation server that execute Webots in a secure environment using Firejail and that instantiates a new Webots instance for each connected client.
+These scripts run a complete simulation server that executes Webots in a secure environment using [Firejail Security Sandbox](https://firejail.wordpress.com/) and instantiates a new Webots instance for each connected client.
-This is still a work in progress so the documentation is limited and the system could change in the next releases.
+The simulation server is still a work in progress so the documentation is limited and the system could change in the next releases.

 ### How to stream a Webots Simulation